 Dark Sky Parks

-Warrumbungle National Park, near Coonabarabran in central western NSW, is Australia's only Dark Sky Park and the first in the southern hemisphere.
+Warrumbungle National Park, near Coonabarabran in central western NSW, is Australia's first Dark Sky Park and the first in the southern hemisphere.

 Read more about Dark Sky Parks